Soft $Q(\lambda)$: A multi-step off-policy method for entropy regularised reinforcement learning using eligibility traces: Introduction

 A number of methods have been proposed, including Z-learning \citep{todorov2006linearly, todorov2009efficient}, maximum entropy inverse RL \citep{ziebart2008maximum}, approximate inference using message passing \citep{toussaint2009robot}, $\Psi$-learning \citep{rawlik2012stochastic}, and G-learning \citep{fox2015taming}, as well as more recent proposals in deep RL such as PGQ \citep{o2016combining}.
 Previous work has also established equivalence between policy gradient methods and soft Q-learning, where the optimal policy is shown to be a Boltzmann distribution of the action-values \citep{schulman2017equivalence}.
 However, extending this framework to multi-step estimation introduces significant limitations.
 Specifically, the $n$-step soft Q-learning estimator proposed by \citet{schulman2017equivalence} is unbiased only when trajectories are sampled using the target (soft-optimal) Boltzmann policy.
 This on-policy constraint restricts the algorithm's utility in fully off-policy regimes or settings with arbitrary exploration schedules.

 In this research note, we bridge this gap by extending soft Q-learning to a fully off-policy, multi-step regime.
-We first formalise a stepwise $n$-step soft Q-learning formulation and then introduce a novel Soft Tree Backup operator that leverages the recursive relationship between the state-value function $V_Q$ and the action-value function $Q$.
+We first formalise a stepwise $n$-step soft Q-learning formulation.
+While off-policy learning can be achieved via importance sampling, it suffers from high variance.
+Therefore, we extend this framework by introducing a novel Soft Tree Backup operator that leverages the recursive relationship between the state-value function $V_Q$ and the action-value function $Q$.
 This operator handles entropy terms over multiple time steps without requiring knowledge of the behaviour policy, effectively eliminating the on-policy bias inherent in standard $n$-step soft backups.
 Finally, we unify these developments into Soft $Q(\lambda)$, an elegant eligibility trace framework that can enable efficient, online, off-policy credit assignment.
 Our derivations demonstrate that entropy-regularised value functions can be learned stably under arbitrary behaviour policies without the reliance on target networks or fixed exploration schedules, providing a theoretically grounded toolkit for robust reinforcement learning.